 Talk ahead of time with your student about being responsible and making mature decisions.
 Some topics may include traveling with friends rather than alone, avoiding dangerous areas or situations, following the laws of the country, and being respectful of the culture and customs of the host nation.
 Each program provides its own orientation to health and safety matters specific to that country.

-If an emergency does arise on a program, immediately contact the program administrators directly.
+If an emergency does arise while they are on a program, immediately contact the program administrators directly.
 Ask your student for the emergency contact information prior to departure.
-If you have questions or concerns about the student’s program provider before, during, or after your student's study abroad experience, please email the Office of Off-Campus Study or call 641-269-4790.
+If you have questions or concerns about the student’s program provider before, during, or after your student’s study-abroad experience, please email the Office of Off-Campus Study or call 641-269-4790.

 Create a Communication Plan

-Please encourage your student to make copies of insurance cards, passport, credit card, and ATM information in case they are lost or get stolen.
-One copy should travel with your student and kept in a safe place and the other should be left at home.
+Please encourage your student to make copies of insurance cards, passports, credit cards, and ATM information in case they are lost or get stolen.
+One copy should travel with your student and be kept in a safe place and the other should be left at home.